ft-interactive/story-playbook/README.md

 Read more about how and why we created these templates at [Source Opennews](https://source.opennews.org/articles/story-templates-financial-times-reusable/)

-There are five Story Playbook templates:
+There are six Story Playbook templates:

 ### [Profile Cards](https://github.com/ft-interactive/story-playbook/blob/master/FT%20Story%20Playbook_%20Profile%20Card%20Story.pdf)
 _An article that introduces a group of people or other entities to the reader_